isomorphic-software/smartclient-docs/classes/Browser.md

 **Note:** [MultiWindow](MultiWindow.md#class-multiwindow) is currently an experimental feature and not supported except by special arrangement

 **Flags**: RW

 ---
+## ClassAttr: Browser.hasNativeDrag

+### Description
+Does this browser support native HTML5 drag and drop?
+This is false on touch devices and on IE/Edge Legacy due to limitations in their native drag implementations.

+**Flags**: R

+---
+## ClassAttr: Browser.version

+### Description
+Browser major version number (integer: 4, 5, etc).

+**Flags**: R

+---
 ## ClassAttr: Browser.supportsDualInput